headerless/headerless/README.md

 ## Headerless.org

-The **Headerless Initiative** is committed to promote a streamlined license and copyright process in FOSS projects.
+The **Headerless.org Initiative** is committed to promote a streamlined license and copyright process in FOSS projects.

 ### Why Headerless